 Frequently Asked Questions

 This is a purpose-built left-handed instrument.
-The GRS/L is constructed from the ground up as a left-handed guitar — the body, nut, and bracing orientation are all correct for left-handed playing.
-It is not simply a right-handed guitar with reversed strings, which would result in poor playability and incorrect string break angles over the biscuit cone.
+The GRS/L is constructed from the ground up as a lefty, so the nut, saddle compensation, and hardware orientation are all correct for left-handed playing.
+It is not a right-handed guitar with the strings reversed, which produces poor playability and an incorrect string break angle over the biscuit cone.